NHSDigital/connecting-party-manager/README.md

 This command will also:

 - Update the version in `pyproject.toml` with the release branch version.
-- Update the VERSION file with the release branch version number.
+- Update the VERSION file with the release branch version number